Badri (2001 film)

 Badri is a 2001 Indian Tamil-language sports drama film directed by P. A. Arun Prasad.
-The film stars Vijay in the titular role as a college brat who turns into a kickboxer to prove himself, whereas Bhumika plays the lead female.
-Monal, Vivek, Riyaz Khan and Bhupinder Singh play supporting roles.
+The film stars Vijay in the lead role as a college brat who turns into a kickboxer to prove himself.
+Bhumika, Monal, Vivek, Riyaz Khan and Bhupinder Singh play supporting roles.
+The film marked Bhumika’s Tamil debut.
 The film's soundtrack was composed by Ramana Gogula, while the background score was composed by Devi Sri Prasad.
-It is the official Tamil remake of the director's own Telugu film Thammudu (1999) which was based on the 1979 American film Breaking Away.
+It is the Tamil remake of the director's own Telugu film Thammudu (1999).

-Filming began in August 2000 and was completed by March 2001.
-The film had its theatrical release on 12 April 2001.
-The film completed 100 days theatrical run.
-India Today listed the film under top ten films performed by Vijay.
-The film marked Bhumika’s Tamil debut.
-It was a commercial successful venture at the box office.
+Filming began in September 2000 after Vijay finished shooting for his previous blockbuster films such as Priyamanavale (2000) and Friends (2001), and was completed by March 2001, a month before its release.
+The film had a theatrical release on 12 April 2001 and was a box-office success, completing a 100-day theatrical run.
+India Today listed the film among Vijay's 10 best film performances.

 Plot

-Sri Badrinatha Moorthy aka "Badri" is a happy-go-lucky youth who spends his days roaming around with his friends Azhagu, Howrah, and Joot, ogling girls and repeatedly failing his exams.
-His father, Viswanathan, a cafe owner, is disgusted with his irresponsibility and constantly chides him.
-His older brother Vetri, who is a college-level kickboxer and Viswanathan's favourite son, on the other hand, dotes on him.
-Janaki, aka "Jaanu", who is Badri's neighbour and childhood friend, is in love with him, but the feeling is one-sided as Badri mainly considers her as a source of money and cars; Badri constantly borrows large amounts of money from Jaanu as well as expensive cars from her father's garage to impress girls.
+Sri Badrinatha Moorthy aka "Badri" is a happy-go-lucky youth who spends his days roaming around with his friends Azhagu, Howrah, and Joot; ogling girls; and repeatedly failing his exams.
+His father, Viswanathan, a café owner, is disgusted with his irresponsibility and constantly chides him.
+His older brother Vetri, who is a college-level kickboxer and Viswanathan's favorite son, on the other hand, dotes on him.
+Janaki aka "Jaanu", Badri's neighbor and childhood friend, is in love with him, but the feeling is one-sided as Badri mainly considers her as a source of money and cars; Badri constantly borrows large amounts of money from Jaanu as well as expensive cars from her father's garage to impress girls.

 One day, Badri meets Mamathi, who is a rich college girl, and poses as a wealthy industrialist's son in order to impress and love her.
-Mamathi falls for Badri's lies and soon expresses her love to him.
-But when she finds out the truth, she breaks up with him and insults him in front of Viswanathan.
+Mamathi falls for Badri's lies and soon expresses her love to him, but when she finds out the truth, she breaks up with him and insults him in front of his father.
 When Viswanathan further finds out that Badri has taken large amounts of money from Jaanu, he kicks out Badri, tired of his antics.

 Badri, who is now homeless, finds support from Jaanu, who advises him to be more responsible and redeem himself in Viswanathan's eyes.
-He realises the love Jaanu has for him and begins to reform himself.
+He realises the love that Jaanu has for him and begins to reform himself.
 Meanwhile, Vetri is attacked and seriously injured by his kickboxing arch-rival Rohit, who happens to be Mamathi's new boyfriend and Badri's enemy as well, thus ruling him out for the final match of the inter-collegiate kickboxing championship against Rohit.
 Badri decides to fight for Vetri by taking his place in the final and trains hard for it.
-Finally he defeats Rohit in the final, thus winning the kickboxing championship.
+Finally, he defeats Rohit in the final, thus winning the kickboxing championship.
 He dedicates the trophy to Vetri, reconciles with Viswanathan, and reciprocates Jaanu's love.